IBM/sms-spam-filter-using-hortonworks/README.md

 * Load data into Spark DataFrames and use Spark's machine learning library (MLlib) to develop, train and deploy the Spam Filter Model.
 * Load the data into pandas DataFrames and use Scikit-learn machine learning lbrary to develop, train and deploy the Spam Filter Model.
-* Use the `sparkmagics` library to connect to the remote spark service in the HDP cluster via DSXHI.
+* Use the `sparkmagics` library to connect to the remote Spark service in the HDP cluster via DSXHI.
 * Use the `sparkmagics` library to push the python virtual environment containing the Scikit-learn library to the remote HDP cluster via DSXHI.
 * Package the Spam Filter model as a python egg and distribute the egg to the remote HDP cluster via DSXHI.
-* Run the Spam Filter Model (both pyspark and Scikit-learn versions) in the remote HDP cluster utilizing the remote spark context and the remote python virtual environment, all from within IBM DSX Local.
+* Run the Spam Filter Model (both pyspark and Scikit-learn versions) in the remote HDP cluster utilizing the remote Spark context and the remote python virtual environment, all from within IBM DSX Local.

 ## Flow